izzanrijal/prd/utilities/frontend-guidelines-document.md

 ## 18. Conclusion

 The AhliAnak frontend is designed to deliver a voice-first, trusted mobile experience for Indonesian mothers seeking pediatric healthcare advice.
-By following these guidelines and leveraging Gluestack UI v2 for our component system, we ensure our application remains:
+By following these guidelines and leveraging React Native's core components for our UI system, we ensure our application remains:

 - Performant across a wide range of devices
 - Trustworthy for handling sensitive health information